pwcazenave/PyFVCOM/README.md

 import numpy as np
 import matplotlib.pyplot as plt

-from read_FVCOM_results import readFVCOM from grid_tools import findNearestPoint
+from PyFVCOM.read_FVCOM_results import readFVCOM from PyFVCOM.grid_tools import findNearestPoint

 if __name__ == '__main__':